Find out more about your charges here

 You can also check to see if you are entitled by using the benefit calculator at this web address - https://www.entitledto.co.uk/

-We also have a free and completely confidential Tenant Support & Wellbeing Service to help tenants with several concerns including managing debt.
+We also have a free and completely confidential Tenant Support & Wellbeing Service to help tenants with several issues including managing debt.
 The service is available 24/7 with specialist advisors on hand.
-For more information call 0330 094 5593 or find out more on our website -
+For more information call 0330 094 5593.

 In addition, there are other organisations who can help you with money advice and support: